Removing Carpet from Stairs

 Look at this result so far!
 Doesn’t it look a million times better with only the primer?

-I do have to end up using oil-based primer (because the water-based primer isn’t covering good enough) and also oil-based paint or stain.
+I do have to end up using an oil-based primer (because the water-based primer isn’t covering well enough) and also oil-based paint or stain.
 That job requires open windows though and I have to wait for warmer weather.

-Or I could just use an overlay product like this one HERE on the stairs.
+Or I could just use an overlay product on the stairs.
 The first product is made for rounded stair treads which mine are.
 It’s expensive though.
-It would be lovely not having to paint.
+It would be lovely not to have to paint.

 Here is what I ended up with so far: